 Short-acting and long-acting ADHD medications are exactly the same drugs; they differ only in how long the effects last, which determines how frequently you have to pop a pill.
 The short-acting medications typically have an effect for only a few hours.
 That means you need to pop a pill several times a day.
 The effects of long-acting or extended-release forms typically control symptoms for the whole day.
 That means you only have to take one pill a day.
 One added benefit associated with the long-acting medications is that they prevent the roller coaster ups and downs that are sometimes associated with short-acting medications.

 - Q How is attention deficit hyperactivity disorder (ADHD) treated?

 - Q Can ADHD medication cause me to smoke more cigarettes?

 - Q What is interactive metronome treatment for ADHD?

-- Q What are the treatment options for adults with ADHD?
+- Q What is the Feingold Diet for ADHD?